They say…

 But on the palate I found Arrogant Bastard too aggressive, not only for its massive thistly citric hop bite but also a strong thread of burnt vine fruit emerging from cakey cola-flavoured malt.
 A rather hot finish puckered the tongue with vegetal resins and bone dry dark notes.
 Finishing a whole 650ml (22oz) bottle was something of a challenge.

 The oak – and perhaps the additional ageing – seem to calm the beer and integrate the flavours better while still retaining their distinctiveness and punch.
-A bottle bought from in San Diego in October 2012 yielded a Burgundy-shaded beer with a subtle aroma of sweet tropical fruit, mandarin and a very light touch of wood.
+A bottle bought from Best Damn Beer in San Diego in October 2012 yielded a Burgundy-shaded beer with a subtle aroma of sweet tropical fruit, mandarin and a very light touch of wood.

 Deep malt flavours established themselves early on the palate, with complex peachy fruit and building resins that were still assertive but very smooth, complemented by subtle oaky vanillin.
 The finish was long and still bitter, with a rooty and slightly earthy quality, and a long build to a final intense dryness with wood and dark notes.